Manishearth/manishearth.github.io/source/drafts/ffi.md

 }
 ```

 The `MyString_Destroy` isn't necessary with bindgen -- bindgen will generate a `MyString::destruct()` function for you -- but be careful, this will make your generated bindings very platform-specific, so be sure to only do this if running them at build time.
+In general, when bindgen generates C++ _methods_, your bindings become platform specific and are best regenerated at build time.

 In Stylo we went down the route of manually defining `_Destroy()` functions since we started off with checked-in platform-agnostic bindings, however we could probably switch to using `destruct()` if we want to now.

-When it comes to generic types, it's a bit trickier, since `Drop` can't be implemented piecewise.
+When it comes to generic types, it's a bit trickier, since `Drop` can't be implemented piecewise on a generic type (you cannot `impl Drop for MyVector<Foo>`).
 You have to do something like:

 ```cpp
 template<typename T>